 What Is Aranmula Kannadi?

 Made in Kerala’s Aranmula town, Aranmula Kannadi (literally meaning Aranmula mirror) is a handmade metal-alloy mirror, unlike the usual glass mirror.
+Aranmula Kannadi is an extraordinary traditional handmade metal mirror which is famous for bringing prosperity, luck and wealth into life.
 What’s unique about this front surface reflection mirror is that it eliminates secondary reflections that you typically see in back surface mirrors.
 Born out of Kerala’s rich culture and its inclination towards metallurgical articles, the mirror is said to have tremendous spiritual value and brings good luck.

 The Aranmula Kannadi is made with metals only known to the craftsmen of Aranmula and the exact composition is protected by an ancient secret passed through generations of craftsmen in the village.
 These mirrors are always made by one extended family in the town of Aranmula.
 Considered to be one of the eight auspicious articles or “Ashtamangalyam”, this mirror is kept at religious occasions, festivals, and ceremonies like weddings where it makes the entry of the bride pure and auspicious.
 The Aranmula Kannadi is said to have originated at the sacred Aranmula Parthasarathy Temple and has a great legend behind it.